wiktorwiktor12/ConsoleLogonHook/README.md

 1. Copy the 2 DLL files (ConsoleLogonHook.dll and ConsoleLogonUI.dll) from [Releases](https://github.com/wiktorwiktor12/ConsoleLogonHook/releases) into %SYSTEMROOT%\System32

-> [!NOTE]
-Step 2 might not be necessary in a future release.
->
 2. Take `authui.dll` from Windows 7 SP1, rename it to `au7hui.dll` and place it into %SYSTEMROOT%\System32, Or alternatively, just copy au7hui.dll from releases.
 This is required, as ConsoleLogonHook will push resources from it to use in the logon screen.

-3. Take ownership of `ConsoleLogon.dll` and replace it with the version from [Releases](https://github.com/wiktorwiktor12/ConsoleLogonHook/releases), this a temporary solution until a pdb offset finder system is added in.
+~~3.
+Take ownership of `ConsoleLogon.dll` and replace it with the version from [Releases](https://github.com/wiktorwiktor12/ConsoleLogonHook/releases), this a temporary solution until a pdb offset finder system is added in.~~ **No longer necessary as of v1.0.3**

-4. Open a CMD window as TrustedInstaller via PsExec64 and copy and paste the following commands:
+3. Open a CMD window as TrustedInstaller via PsExec64 and copy and paste the following commands:

 ```cmd
 reg add HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\WindowsRuntime\ActivatableClassId\Windows.Internal.UI.Logon.Controller.ConsoleBlockedShutdownResolver /v DllPath /t REG_SZ /d %systemroot%\System32\ConsoleLogonHook.dll /f